-This stage trains an unknown encoder E that encodes211the unknown factor completely and exclusively.
-As shown212in Figure 1 (Stage I), it consists of two parallel branches,213taking real labels (i.e., the real branch) and fake labels (i.e.,214the fake branch) of all known factors as input, respectively.215
+This stage trains an unknown encoder E that encodes the unknown factor completely and exclusively.
+It has two parallel branches in Figure 1 (Stage I), taking ground truth labels (in the real branch) and random labels (in the mismatched branch) of all known factors as input, respectively.